Reinaldo Merlo: Managerial career

 In August 2005, Merlo resigned from his post in Estudiantes.
 A few weeks later, Leonardo Astrada resigned as River Plate coach, and Merlo was brought in his place.

-On January 9, 2006, following a dim campaign in which River failed to contend for the 2005 Apertura, Merlo resigned as River Plate coach, and Passarella was called to fill in.
+On 9 January 2006, following a dim campaign in which River failed to contend for the 2005 Apertura, Merlo resigned as River Plate coach, and Passarella was called to fill in.
 There is controversy about the way he left River Plate during that pre-season of 2006.
 It is said that Marcelo Gallardo told him that neither he nor his teammates agreed with "his project", and that led to many discussions that made Merlo quit the team, and Gallardo is still blamed for Mostaza's sudden departure.

-Merlo since went on to unsuccessful spells as managers at Racing Club de Avellaneda and Barcelona Sporting Club of Ecuador.
+Merlo since went on to unsuccessful spells as managers at Racing Club and Barcelona SC of Ecuador.

-In 2009, he became the manager of Rosario Central but left the club on 15 April 2009 after only five games in charge (won 3, tied 1, and lost 1) because of personal problems with the player Ezequiel González.
+In 2009, he became the manager of Rosario Central but left the club on 15 April 2009 after only five games in charge (won three, tied one and lost one) because of personal problems with the player Ezequiel González.

 Merlo returned to managerial functions in February 2013, hired by Club Douglas Haig, playing in Primera B Nacional.